AIFL: A Global Daily Streamflow Forecasting Model Using a Deterministic LSTM Pre-trained on ERA5-Land and Fine-tuned on IFS: Methodology

 where $y_i$ and $\hat{y}_i$ denote observed and predicted specific discharge, and $\sigma_{\text{basin}(i)}$ is the standard deviation of the observed discharge for the corresponding basin calculated over the training period.
 The constant $\varepsilon = 0.1$ is added for numerical stability to prevent division by very small variances, and $N$ is the total number of training samples (time steps across all basins) in the current training batch.
 This local normalisation of the loss function ensures that the model is not biased toward basins with high-flow variability.
 All dynamic and static input features are z-score normalised on a per-variable basis using global training statistics before being fed into the embedding networks.

 Systematic distributional shifts exist between the ERA5-Land reanalysis used during model development and the operational IFS forcings encountered in real-time forecasting.
 To accommodate these discrepancies between historical training data and operational environments, we adopt a two-stage transfer learning strategy that transitions from reanalysis-driven pre-training to forecast-aligned fine-tuning.
 Unlike the coupled data assimilation used in operational IFS streams, ERA5-Land is produced as an offline land-surface "replay" with specific elevation corrections for thermodynamic states, resulting in a distinct statistical signature \cite{munoz2021era5}.
-As illustrated by the normalised Wasserstein distance in Figure~\ref{fig:wasserstein_map}, discrepancies between ERA5-Land and operational IFS precipitation can be substantial across large parts of the globe.
+As illustrated by the normalised Wasserstein distance in Figure~\ref{fig:wasserstein_map}, discrepancies between ERA5-Land and operational IFS precipitation can be substantial across large parts of the globe. \revchristel{Quantitatively, the global median $W_1$ is small (0.045, i.e., 4.5\% of mean wet-day precipitation), while the upper decile exceeds 0.119, with extreme cases reaching 0.638.} Geographically, North America and Europe exhibit the most consistent distributions, while Africa and South America show wider distributional tails, representing regions where the operational IFS precipitation forcings deviate most significantly from ERA5-Land.
 Without an explicit alignment phase, a model trained solely on reanalysis would propagate these forcing inconsistencies directly into its streamflow simulations, leading to degraded performance in real-time deployment.
 Our strategy resolves this by first utilizing the multi-decadal, physically consistent ERA5-Land record (1980–2019) to learn universal hydrological response functions, before subsequently fine-tuning all model weights on IFS control forecasts (2016–2019).
 This second stage allows the LSTM to adapt its internal representations to the specific error structures and statistical characteristics of the operational NWP stream, effectively correcting for forecast-induced biases like those observed in the Hokitika River example (Figure~\ref{fig:hokitika_bias}).